MahmoudFawzyAOE2/Udacity-DA-Adv-Project1-Statistics-Testing/README.md

 # Udacity-DA-Adv-Project1-Statistics-testing

 this project is a part of Udacity Data Analysis Advanced Nanodegree Program.
-it's the first project out of 2 projects.
+it's the first project out of 2.

 A/B tests are very commonly performed by data analysts and data scientists.
 It is important that you get some practice working with the difficulties of these.